elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 When we started the supervisor, the registry was automatically started with the given name, allowing us to create buckets without the need to manually start it.

-In practice, we rarely start the application supervisor manually.
-Instead, it is started as part of the application callback.
+In practice, we rarely start the supervisors manually.
+Instead, they are started as part of the application callback.

 ## Understanding applications